Alexsoyoungkang/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side
 - Run the development snake client using the `node play.js` command.

+## Instruction

+-  Use the W A S D(upper or lower case) keys to move your snake towards the block looking food.
+-  W: up, A: left, S: down, d: right.
+-  CTRL+ C to quit the game after enjoying the game.